oreillymedia/production-resources/oriole/index.md

     2. Click “Create a branch” (Don’t worry about the warning that branching is in beta).
     3. The branch will be named with your username and a long number
 2. Run Docker if it’s not already running.
 (When active, a whale icon will appear in your menu bar.
 Click on it to check Docker’s status.)
-At the command line type launchbot at the terminal prompt and Launchbot will open in your default browser (should be Chrome or Firefox).
+3. At the command line type `launchbot` at the terminal prompt and LaunchBot will open in your default browser (should be Chrome or Firefox).
-In Atlas, under Projects, select the project you want to pull.
-Go to Project Settings in the upper right.
+4. In Atlas, under Projects, select the project you want to pull.
+Go to _Project Settings_ in the upper right.
 Copy the Git URL.
-In Launchbot, on the Search page, paste the Git URL into the field clone an external project and download.
-The project will now appear under the Projects page and a project directory will be made in ~/launchbot/<project name>.
+5. In LaunchBot, on the _Search_ page, paste the Git URL into the field labeled _clone an external project_ and download.
+The project will now appear under the _Projects_ page and a project directory will be made in `~/launchbot/<project name>`.
-Exit Launchbot (close the browser window) and return to the command line.
-You now need to switch to the branch you created in Step A. (documentation on git branches here.) cd ~/launchbot/<project name> Change into the project directory.
-When you put the Git URL into launchbot in the last step, the project was automatically downloaded into the launchbot directory. ~/ stands for your home directory.
-For example, my home directory is /Users/eschoell, so my launchbot projects are under /Users/eschoell/launchbot, which is equivalent to ~/launchbot.
-(Launchbot created this directory for you when you first ran it.) git fetch This command will pull all the branches available, including the one you made. git branch This command will list the branches available.
+6. Exit LaunchBot (close the browser window) and return to the command line.
+You now need to switch to the branch you created in Step 1. ([Additional documentation on Git branches is available here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).)
+    1. `cd ~/launchbot/<project name>`<br/>Change into the project directory.
+When you put the Git URL into launchbot in the last step, the project was automatically downloaded into the launchbot directory. `~/` stands for your home directory.
+For example, my home directory is `/Users/eschoell`, so my LaunchBot projects are under `/Users/eschoell/launchbot`, which is equivalent to `~/launchbot`.
+(LaunchBot created this directory for you when you first ran it.)
+    2. `git fetch`<br/>This command will pull all the branches available, including the one you made.
+    3. `git branch`<br/>This command will list the branches available.
 The starred one is the one you are currently on.
-At this point, it should be master. git checkout <branch name> This command will change you to your branch, which has your Atlas username followed by a large number. launchbot Start launchbot again
+At this point, it should be master.
+    4. `git checkout <branch name>`<br/>This command will move you to your branch, which has your Atlas username followed by a large number.
+    5. `launchbot`<br/>Start launchbot again
-In Launchbot highlight the project and click LAUNCH Once launched, options will appear under a Services tab.
+7. In LaunchBot, highlight the project and click _LAUNCH_
+    1. Once launched, options will appear under a _Services_ tab.
 Most likely, this will say “Jupyter Notebook”.
 Click it.
-A window will open in your browser with the directory tree.
+    2. A window will open in your browser with the directory tree.
 Navigate to the notebook and open it.
 Any changes you make will be saved to your local repository.
-When you are done with edits, click Command+S to save any changes you made.
+    3. When you are done with edits, click `Command+S` to save any changes you made.
-Go back to the Projects page and click “Stop”.
+    4. Go back to the _Projects_ page and click “Stop”.
-Exit out of Launchbot by closing the browser window.
+    5. Exit out of LaunchBot by closing the browser window.
-You can now commit the changes to the Atlas repo, outlined in VII.
+    6. You can now commit the changes to the Atlas repo, outlined in Step 7.